-As of the date of this prospectus, we are authorized to issue up to 1,000,000 shares of "blank check" preferred stock.
-Upon the consummation of this offering, we will have authorized shares of 80,965 Series A Preferred Stock, of which 80,965 shares of Series A Preferred Stock will be issued and outstanding.
-The designations, rights and preferences of our other preferred stock may be determined from time-to-time by our Board.
+As of the date of this prospectus, we are authorized to issue up to 1,000,000 shares of "blank check" preferred stock, of which none are issued and outstanding.
+The designations, rights and preferences of our preferred stock may be determined from time-to-time by our Board.
 Accordingly, our Board is empowered, without stockholder approval, to issue one or more series of preferred stock with dividend, liquidation, conversion, voting or other rights superior to those of the holders of our common stock.
 For example, an issuance of shares of preferred stock could:

-- adversely affect the voting power of the holders of our common stock; - · make it more difficult for a third-party to gain control of us; - discourage bids for our common stock;
+- adversely affect the voting power of the holders of our common stock; - make it more difficult for a third party to gain control of us; - discourage bids for our common stock;